easkerov/DocWorkflowApp/README.md

 Optional:

-* Apache Tomcat 7 and higher servlet container if you want to deploy WAR artifact without using embedded container
+* Apache Tomcat 7 (and higher) or other servlet container, if you want to deploy WAR artifact without using embedded container

 ### How to build and run